AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 **Description of Integration**

-The integration of multi-objective optimization within the MicroGridsPy model is a sophisticated approach that allows for the balancing of different and often conflicting objectives, such as minimizing costs while also reducing CO2 emissions.
+The integration of multi-objective optimization within the MicroGridsPy is a sophisticated approach that allows for the balancing of different and often conflicting objectives, such as minimizing costs while also reducing CO2 emissions.
 This method is essential in projects with multiple stakeholders having varying priorities, such as rural electrification projects.

 * Objective Function Definition: Two objectives are defined within the model: model.f1 for the Net Present Cost (NPC) and model.f2 for CO2 emissions.